space-beaver/Illumina-Read-Mapping-/README.md

-Workflow for trimming Illumina short read data, aligning with bwa-mem to a bwa-indexed reference genome, removing duplicate reads and calculating stats.
+Workflow for trimming Illumina PE short read data, aligning with bwa-mem to a bwa-indexed reference genome, removing duplicate reads and calculating stats.
 Assumes multiple samples to run as an array (in parallel) on the UoE Eddie compute cluster.
 See pre-prep.